JTSDK/jtsdk64-tools/docs/setup/buildconfig.md

 # Build Confiuration

 In this setion you will set the default variables used to compile various elements in the remainder of the setup process.
-We will a detailed review of the `Versions.ini` in another setion of the docs, but for now we will only be looking at a few key parameters.
+There will be a detailed review of each item listed in `Versions.ini`, but for now, we will only be looking at a few key parameters.

 !!! note
     At present, setting the configuration variables is a manual process to a degree.
 In future releases this will be a more elegant solution.

-### Version File Update
+## Version File Update

 Now is a good time to set several variables that will be used when building `Hamlib`, `Deploying Boost` and compiling `WSJT-X`.
 The options of immediate concern are: